spacebeam/research/web/spacebeam.org/content/updates/howto-gather.md

 ```
 :::lua
 -- main game engine loop:
--- illustrates the DLL that gets into the game engine as a BWAPI 4.2.0 bot
 -- it acts as the server for our TorchCraft bot client to `connect`, `receive` and `send(commands)`
 while true do
     game.receive_player_actions()